mrcbax/logoilab.github.io/DyingLight.md

 Quite simply a solution to output the proper PWM signal to the backlight controller was nee​﻿​﻿﻿​﻿﻿﻿​​​​﻿​﻿​​﻿﻿﻿﻿​​​​﻿﻿​​​﻿﻿​﻿﻿​﻿﻿﻿​﻿​​﻿​﻿​﻿​​﻿﻿​﻿​﻿​﻿﻿﻿​﻿﻿​​​﻿﻿​﻿﻿﻿﻿﻿​﻿﻿​​​​​﻿​​﻿​​﻿​﻿﻿﻿﻿﻿ded.
 This was easy, until you factor in the fact that the user is going to want to control the backlight using the native controls on their system.
 DosDude and I began our deep dive into hardware modding taking on the concatenation of our usern​﻿​﻿﻿​﻿﻿﻿​​​​﻿​﻿​​﻿﻿﻿﻿​​​​﻿﻿​​​﻿﻿​﻿﻿​﻿﻿﻿​﻿​​﻿​﻿​﻿​​﻿﻿​﻿​﻿​﻿﻿﻿​﻿﻿​​​﻿﻿​﻿﻿﻿﻿﻿​﻿﻿​​​​​﻿​​﻿​​﻿​﻿﻿﻿﻿﻿ames _Dos_**Lab** as our psuedonym for this project.
 Below you will learn all about project **DyingLight** including how to use it to return your MacBook to almost-native glory.

+if you would like you can [DONATE](https://cpcde.page.link/FJXh) to the project.
+This will help bring production cost down.

 ## Table of contents
 - [Hardware](#hardware)
   - [Overview](#hw_overview)